sajeetharan/SajeeWeb/blog/2017/08/2017-08-01-running-python-inside-sql-server/index.md

 ---
-title: "Running Python Inside SQL Server"
+title: Running Python Inside SQL Server
-utcDate: "2017-08-01"
+Date: '2017-08-01'
 categories:
-  - "asp-net-core"
+  - asp-net-core
-  - "developer"
+  - developer
-  - "sql"
+  - sql
-  - "sqlserver"
+  - sqlserver
 tags:
-  - "algorithm"
+  - algorithm
-  - "analaytics"
+  - analaytics
-  - "bigdata"
+  - bigdata
-  - "iot"
+  - iot
-  - "machinelearning"
+  - machinelearning
-  - "mssql"
+  - mssql
-  - "visualstudio"
+  - visualstudio
-  - "vscode"
+  - vscode
+utcDate: '2025-04-24T09:52:37.442Z'
 ---

 One of the valuable addition to data analytics by Microsoft was adding python into SQL server.Now SQL Server will support the two primary languages of Data Science within SQL Server R and Python.
 I am a fan of Python and  [Python](http://spectrum.ieee.org/computing/software/the-2017-top-programming-languages) is near the top of the most popular programming language charts, many people are interested in learning more about it.
 As many professionals are unfamiliar with Python, i wanted to this post about the same.